esaruoho/paketti-manual/README.md

 - *"paketti itself deserves a lifetime movie about star-crossed lovers who have obscure script needs"*
 - *"I just set up Renoise as the Sample Editor for Ableton, got a few breaks up and quantized, THEN used the Paketti save all samples to backup folder.
 I've been trying for literally YEARS at this point to figure this out, THANK YOU."*
 - *"Man, Paketti is awesome.
 Been using Renoise for a while but never used your tool.
 The best thing I learned from the manual: the G01 trick.
 Finally free from the grid!
 I never realized that this is possible.
 That's a true game changer.
 Thanks a million!"*
+- *"For Paketti you deserve some kind of award, a medal.
+So many years to keep it alive, constantly adding new features.
+Respect."*

 ## Where